abs428/fastpandas/docs/source/start.rst

     .. csv-table:: **What Wagoner #763 did**
         :header: "Duration in hours", "Activity"
         :widths: 10, 5
-        :file: 763.csv
+        :file: ../data/763.csv
         :align: left

     The Company deals with a lot of deliveries every day and it was getting too hard to keep track of every Wagoner's journey until somebody heard of this new fangled form of magic called `"python" <https://www.python.org/>`_.
-Practitioners of the craft known as "programmers" only need data in the form of a "spreadsheet" as they call it containing the data like -
+Practitioners of the craft known as "programmers" only need data in the form of a "spreadsheet" as they call it containing data like -

     .. csv-table:: **What the programmer gets**
         :header-rows: 1
-        :file: sample_data.csv
+        :file: ../data/sample_data.csv

-    **Translation of the data for humans:** Each record in the dataset refers to a route taken by a Wagoner. :math:`leg_i` where :math:`i \in \{1,2,3,4\}` refers to the duration of the every leg of the journey in hours.
-If a cell is left blank, that means that the journey has already completed. :math:`flag_i` where :math:`i \in \{1,2,3\}` refers to whether unloading time is considered "work" at that particular destination.
+    **Translation of the data for humans:** Each record in the dataset refers to a route taken by a Wagoner. ``leg_i`` where :math:`i \in \{1,2,3,4\}` refers to the duration of the every leg of the journey in hours.
+If a cell is left blank, that means that the journey has already completed. ``flag_i`` where :math:`i \in \{1,2,3\}` refers to whether unloading time is considered "work" at that particular destination.
 Concretely, in the above example, the :math:`0` in the sixth row indicates that unloading time at location #2 is not be considered as work ie:- assume that it takes zero effort and time to perform.

     Assuming that all the Wagoners start at the same time from the warehouse, the Company expects the following output -